electronicsleep/MediaPi/README.md

 Projector - optional

-Wifi device - optional for web interface
+Wifi USB device - optional for web interface

 Recycle (what is old is new again)